 HowardStern.com parodied a poster for “The Passion of the Christ.”
 Called “The Passion of the Stern: A Radio Pioneer Persecuted By the U.S. Government,” Howard Stern’s face is superimposed over that of James Caviezel as Jesus.

 Chuck Currie’s blog, “Views on faith and politics from a United Church of Christ Seminarian,” included a piece critical of the Vatican’s recent “Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and the World.”
 The article was titled, “When Catholic Girls Go Wild.”
-He wrote that “it is difficult to imagine how a male-only priesthood riddled with a discriminatory record on women’s issues perceives that is [sic] has the moral authority” to issue such a document.
+He wrote that “it is difficult to imagine how a male-only priesthood riddled with a discriminatory record on women’s issues perceives that is

 A radical website called “Church Arson” described its goal of “burning down the last temple and shattering the last church.”
 It stated that people must “defeat the religions and theories of Christianity and Judaism.”
 After this is accomplished, it claimed, “the executions of diehard Christians and Jews should bother no one.”